nikhilkurugod/Web-Scraping-Project-Largest-US-Companies-by-Revenue/README.md

 5. Extract Headers: Extracts the table headers column names from the <th> table header elements within the table.

-6. Extract Data Rows: Iterates through each row (<tr>) in the table (skipping the header row).
+6. Extract Data Rows: Iterates through each row ('<tr>') in the table (skipping the header row).
 For each row, it extracts the cell values (<td>) and stores them in a list.
 This list is then appended to the data list, creating a list of lists.

 7. Create DataFrame: Uses the pandas library to create a DataFrame from the extracted data.
 The previously extracted headers are used as column names.